-Firm-level surveys have been conducted since 2002 by different units within the World Bank.
+Firm-level surveys have been conducted since the 1990's by different units within the World Bank.
 Since 2005-06, most data collection efforts have been centralized within the Enterprise Analysis Unit.
 Earlier data from differing survey instruments have been matched to an older standard instrument for dissemination on the website.
 The raw individual country datasets, aggregated datasets (across countries and years), panel datasets, and all relevant survey documentation are publicly available.
 All surveys have country-specific questions; therefore the aggregated dataset across countries does not include these country-specific questions.

 Surveys implemented by the Enterprise Analysis Unit follow the Global Methodology, which is outlined on this page.
 Note that data users should exercise caution when comparing raw data and point estimates between surveys that did and did not adhere to the Enterprise Surveys Global Methodology.